slgobinath/SafeEyes/README.md

 ### Override individual break time

 Add the optional `time` property to the desired break with the required time parameter.
-The `short_breaks` temporal unit is measured in seconds and the `long_breaks` temporal unit is measured in minutes.
+The time unit is seconds.
-For example, to extend the break time of `short_break_close_eyes` to 30 seconds and the `long_break_walk` to 5 minutes, modify the configuration file as given below.
+For example, to extend the break time of `short_break_close_eyes` to 30 seconds and the `long_break_walk` to 5 minutes (300 seconds), modify the configuration file as given below.

 ```
 ...